We’ve got some good news and some bad news. The good news is that most candidates are terrible at video interviews.

 The bad news is that you’re likely in the same boat — but not for long as we bring you an in-depth guide for preparing for your next video interview.

-First thing to prepare is a strong internet connection.
-You don’t want delays, frozen video screens, robotic sound when you do your video interview.
-Try a practice interview with a friend to help you check transmission lags or delays.
+The first thing to prepare is a strong internet connection.
+You don’t want delays, frozen video screens, or a coil whine when you do your video interview.
+Try a mock interview with a friend to help you check transmission lags or delays.

 SETTING OR BACKGROUND

-Make sure to set up your computer in a well-lighted, clean area because you don’t want your camera to catch all the mess in your background.
-Try to do a trial run so you can adjust the angle of your camera, ensuring that you only portray what you wanted to be visible on the interviewer’s screen.
-A professional looking background shows you have a good job interview etiquette.
+Make sure to set up your computer in a well-lighted, clean area.
+It’s a big no-no for your camera to catch all the mess in the background.
+Try to do a trial run so you can adjust the angle of your camera, A professional-looking background shows that you have good job interview etiquette.

 MASTER EYE CONTACT